 The online ‘Online Solihull Parenting Course’ is available free to Norfolk Parents.
 This can help you to help the make sense of their thoughts, feelings and behaviour and give you the tools to support them.
 Find out more *here*.

 Your child will be learning about the importance of friendships.
-The give and takes of friendship are skills that take time to learn.
-You can help them with this
+The give and take of friendship are skills that take time to learn.
+Parents and carers can help with this;

 - Spend time letting them talk through, and come up with their own solutions when friendships are difficult.

 - Knowing when a friendship is positive and good for you, and when it is not good for you and hurtful, is important.

 - Encouraging your child to focus on the friends that are positive and to spend less time with people who cause them upset is a good habit for making future healthy relationships.

 There are good tips on supporting your child with friendships *here*.